aimms/how-to/Articles/150/150-solve-in-loop.rst

    :keywords: loop, solve

-I often get the question how to solve several instances in one go.
+This article shows a simple example of how to solve several instances at once, using a loop.
-In this article I provide a simple example.

-The structure of execution is typically something ilke:
+The structure of execution usually follows this format:

 #.
-Determine the collection of inputs
+Define the collection of inputs
 #.
-For each input:
-    #.
-Work that input
+Process each input in a loop

 Let's discuss these steps in detail:

-Determine the collection of inputs
+Defining the input files
 ----------------------------------

-When you have multiple input files, you'll probably want to determine the folder name.
-For this you can use the predeclared funtion ``DirectorySelect``.
-Example code is:
+Use the predeclared function ``DirectorySelect`` to define the folder containing your input files, as shown in the code example below:

 .. code-block:: aimms